 - Build in-house sales and marketing capabilities, focused on specialty markets in the United States, to promote Oxtellar XR and Trokendi XR.
 We are currently focused on building our own targeted specialty sales force and marketing capabilities in the United States to launch, Oxtellar XR and, once approved, Trokendi XR. - Continue to advance our product candidates in our psychiatry portfolio, including SPN-810 and SPN-812.
 As part of our longer term strategy, we intend to further develop our product candidates in our psychiatry portfolio to enable further diversification of our pipeline and future growth.
-For example, in June 2011, we initiated a Phase IIb trial of SPN-810 for impulsive aggression in patients with ADHD that we completed and for which we received preliminary results in November 2012.
-We are in the process of evaluating the results of this Phase IIb trial. - Develop differentiated products by applying our technologies to known drug compounds.
+For example, we recently completed a Phase IIb trial of SPN-810 for impulsive aggression in patients with ADHD for which we received positive topline results in November 2012. - Develop differentiated products by applying our technologies to known drug compounds.
 We intend to continue to focus our development activities on known drug compounds and compounds with established mechanisms of action and thereby reduce the risks, costs and time typically associated with pharmaceutical product development.
 We intend to leverage our proprietary and inlicensed technologies and expand our patent portfolio to further develop and protect our diverse pipeline of product candidates. - Establish strategic partnerships to accelerate and maximize the potential of our product candidates worldwide.
 We intend to continue to seek strategic collaborations with other pharmaceutical companies to commercialize our product candidates outside the United States.
 We believe that we are an attractive collaborator for pharmaceutical companies due to our broad portfolio of proprietary technologies and our product development track record. - Leverage our management team's expertise to develop and commercialize our broad portfolio of product candidates.
 We intend to leverage the expertise of our executive management team in developing and commercializing innovative therapeutic products.
 We plan to continue to evaluate and develop additional CNS product candidates that we believe have significant commercial potential through our internal research and development efforts or, if appropriate, external collaborations.